SocietyMaster/FlowCog/TestSuite/Readme.txt

 CompleteTest:
 Contains various difficulties for static analysis, essentially a summary of some of the other testcases.

+DirectLeak:
+Reads out the subscriber id and sends it via SMS in the activity's onCreate() event.
+Basic test case.

 EasyLifecycle:
 A taint value is written in one lifecycle method and propagated to a sink in another lifecycle method.